Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Discussions

 A directly easier conjecture is the following:

 \begin{conjecture} For every $p$, there is an output-polynomial time algorithm for \textsc{Dom-Enum} in $2K_p$-free incomparability graphs. \end{conjecture}

-Indeed, note that an $S_{2p}$ suborder in a poset yields a $2K_p$ in the corresponding incomparability graph.
+Indeed, note that an $S_{2p}$ suborder in a poset yields a $2K_p$ in the corresponding incomparability graph, where $2K_p$ denotes two disjoint cliques on $p$ elements.
 Symmetrically, Corollary \ref{corollary:comp} implies that for every $p$, there is an output-polynomial time algorithm for \textsc{Dom-Enum} in $K_{p,p}$-free comparability graphs.
 Conjecture~\ref{conj:2dpfreeincomps} holds trivially for $p=1$ (all such graphs are cliques).
-It is in fact also true for $p=2$, as $2K_2$-free graphs admit an output-polynomial time algorithm~\cite{bonamy2019kt}.
-The case $p=3$ is widely open without the incomparability assumption~\cite{bonamy2019kt}.
+It is in fact also true for $p=2$, as $2K_2$-free graphs admit an output-polynomial time algorithm~\cite{bonamy2020kt}.
+The case $p=3$ is widely open without the incomparability assumption~\cite{bonamy2020kt}.

 Questions abound around Conjecture~\ref{conj:2dpfreeincomps}, mainly by considering other simple cases of a co-bipartite $H$.
 The case $H=C_4$ is the smallest open case for general graphs, but $C_4$-free incomparability graphs are interval graphs~\cite{gilmore1964characterization}; there \textsc{Dom-Enum} admits a linear delay algorithm \cite{kante2013permutation}.
 A natural generalization would be the case of $H$ being two cliques with a matching between them, or $H$ being a clique minus a matching.
 Instead of debating which generalizations are most sensible, we state the following bold conjecture: